The South Arm Women Community Kitchen is back in action after Christmas break.

 The above is arrival of the Ramesh Ferris who will be passing the relay medal to Emily.

 The arrival of Rick Hansen.
-More on following page.
-Click here to continue reading
+Continue reading

 Spring is a love and hate season for me.
 I love the warmer and longer day.
 I love to see buds coming out from the ground and flowers start to bloom.
 However, this is also the season of allergy.
 I’m allergic to pollen and my nose will stuffed up and runny at times and my throat will be agitated by clear mucus.
 When these symptoms hit me, I will have sleepless night due to the cough caused by agitated throat.